 Yam Salat combines lettuce, cucumber, tomato, watercress, mint, coriander and spring onions.
-Chopped peanuts, sliced boiled egg, crisped shallots and a sweet, but slightly sour egg based dressing are used to top the salad.
+Chopped peanuts, sliced boiled egg, crispy shallots and a sweet, but slightly sour egg-based dressing are used to top the salad.
 It’s seriously good.

 Pizza from Phan Luang, Luang Prabang

 You have to give me a pass.
 It’s been nearly 18 months in South East Asia.
 And I needed a pizza.
 Really.
 And I know it’s not really Laos food, but this deserves a shout out.
 That it came from Luang Prabang wasn’t really relevant.
 But.
 When you’re in Luang Prabang and the pizza craving gets you, head along to Phan Luang (details here).
 You won’t regret it.
 Wood-fired oven, fabulously friendly Lao-Canadian owners and a pizza base to die for.

 Kaipen isn’t really seaweed.
 It’s more like river weed, or freshwater green algae.
 It’s studded with sesame seeds and sundried in the thinnest of sheets.
 When you place your order, the sheets are quickly fried in a pan and served with chilli paste – Jaew Bong.